Name of the study: STRIVE Study (Effectiveness and cost of integrating a protocol with use of Liraglutide 3.0 mg into an obesity service)

 Adults with obesity are at increased risk of developing associated health complications compared to patients who are of normal weight.
 Liraglutide 3.0mg (Saxenda) is a drug recently approved for the treatment of obesity, which has demonstrated its safety and effectiveness.
 In people with obesity, Liraglutide 3.0mg (Saxenda) has been shown to improve blood pressure and diabetes control as well as to prevent diabetes development in those with prediabetes.

 The Saxenda pen allows 3mg of Liraglutide to be administered.
 This is approved by the European Medicines Agency and available within the UK for the treatment of obesity.
-However, the Saxenda pen is not available in Ireland.
+Saxenda® is available in Ireland.
 Some specialists use the Victoza pen, which contains the same active substance, off license to administer 3mg of Liraglutide for the treatment of obesity.
 The Victoza pen only allows 1.8mg of Liraglutide to be administered at a time and is usually used to treat Type 2 Diabetes.

 Saxenda is not equally effective in all people with obesity and the high cost of the medication makes it less attractive to the health service for use routinely in obesity clinics.
 Previous studies have shown that patients able to achieve more than 15% weight loss at one year after the treatment (“good” responders) will usually also achieve significant weight loss in the first months of treatment (“early” responders).